 Tag Archives: natural antibiotic

-Garlic – Nature’s Antibiotic
+Garlic Healing – Nature’s Antibiotic

 Garlic was used by both the ancient Greeks and Egyptians to treat a range of health problems.
 From Egypt it spread through Pakistan and India into China.
 In many different cultures garlic was used to treat very similar ailments, including respiratory, digestive, fevers and rheumatism.
 In ancient Greece Hippocrates, the father of medicine, used garlic in the treatment of many diseases.